 Thesis Advisory Committee

-Chair (your research mentor)
+Chair (research mentor)

 - Meets regularly with you (weekly meetings are strongly recommended)

-- Critically reviews your proposal (using the proposal review criteria)
+- Critically reviews your protocol

-- Guides you with your thesis development
+- Guides you with regard to thesis development

 - Critically reviews your final thesis draft